abhi27601/FlightAssignment/README.md

+# Flight Application
-# This application uses Firebase API google Auth for authentication.
+This application uses Firebase API google Auth for authentication.
-# Once you log in using gmail you will be presented with Dashboard of all the filght details.
-# you are able to filter the flights using launch_Year,launch_success,land_success.
+Once you log in using gmail you will be presented with Dashboard of all the filght details. you are able to filter the flights using launch_Year,launch_success,land_success.
-# Used Redux for storing auth state, flights , filters.
+Used Redux for storing auth state, flights , filters.
-# Did filtering at client side.
+Did filtering at client side.
-# Added some tests using jest and enzyme.
+Added some tests using jest and enzyme.
-# Used webpack to build the files for production and dev env.
-# server js is used to serve the dist.
+Used webpack to build the files for production and dev env. server js is used to serve the dist.